huh-team/huh-coffee-products/products/light-roast/washed/washed.md

 ### 2. **Colombian Hula** — $13.50

 A vibrant coffee with notes of red apple, honey, and bright citrus.
-Sourced from the rolling hills of Huila, this coffee offers a delicate balance of sweetness and acidity, delivering a smooth yet lively cup.
+Sourced from the rolling hills of Hula, this coffee offers a delicate balance of sweetness and acidity, delivering a smooth yet lively cup.

 ---